-- Draw a map of your home and include all windows and doors.

-- Mark two ways out of every room.

-- Mark all smoke alarms.

-- Designate a meeting place outside of the home.
+- Draw a map of your home and include all windows and doors. - Mark two ways out of every room. - Mark all smoke alarms. - Designate a meeting place outside of the home.

-- Practice your plan at least twice a year.

 Advanced Directives

 We recognize your right to participate in the formulation of decisions that may affect your care.
 This includes respecting and conforming to decisions you have made regarding the level of care you desire when confronted with a health or life-threatening situation.
 These decisions made by you in a legally appropriate manner, defined by the state in which you reside, referred to as ADVANCE DIRECTIVES.